 The Walk Back

 Pentagon Row Rink

-Then Arlington County went all out.
-The County financed, built and leased out dual indoor ice rinks, christened the Kettler Capitals Iceplex to promote a real estate developer that paid for the privilege and to recognize the complex's principal tenant.
+Then Arlington County went rink crazy.
+The County financed, built and then leased out dual indoor ice rinks, christened the Kettler Capitals Iceplex to promote a real estate developer that paid for the privilege and to recognize the complex's principal tenant.
 The facility is truly first-class, with full-size competition and practice rinks, professional staff, multiple locker rooms, pro shop, snack bar (with a pizza oven and beer on tap), game and party rooms, workout and training room facilities for the Capitals, as well as a suite of offices for coaches and administrators -- still, no Stanley Cup.
 Blake hosted her 9th birthday party at the Iceplex.
 Blake and Blythe had skating lessons.
 I’d chauffeur the kids to weekend public skating sessions and join the fun wearing my old skates.

-Now we have moved to Bozeman.
+Now we moved to Bozeman.

 sales.
 I paid $2, $5 or $7 a pair

 for white figure skates, never more than $10, going up a size or two each year.

 But when Blake said she wanted to go skating on New Year’s Day, we